Harry McEntire

 Harry McEntire (born 14 September 1990) is an English actor.
-He is known for his roles in Tower Block, for his numerous theatre roles, such as in the award-winning London production of Spring Awakening, for starring in the English dub of Xenoblade Chronicles 3 as Noah, and for playing Æthelwold in The Last Kingdom.
+He is known for his roles in Tower Block, for his numerous theatre roles, such as in the award-winning London production of Spring Awakening.
+In television, McEntire played Æthelwold in The Last Kingdom.
+As a voice actor, McEntire starred in the English dub of Xenoblade Chronicles 3 as Noah and the Chinese RPG Wuthering Waves as Avidius.

-He has won the Best Actor Manchester Theatre Award in 2015 for his role in Billy Liar, at the Royal Exchange Theatre.
+McEntire won the Best Actor Manchester Theatre Award in 2015 for his role in Billy Liar, at the Royal Exchange Theatre.

 Biography

 In June 2023, McEntire, Alex Jordan, Hollie Bennett, Ben Starr, Aoife Wilson, and Doug Cockle began a web series where they play Dungeons & Dragons.
 The group ran a Kickstarter campaign from October to November 2023, raising £67,932 on a £50,000 goal.
-McEntire leads the group known as Natural Six, as its Dungeon Master and chief architect of the series' fantasy world of Reliquiae.
+McEntire leads the group, known as Natural Six, as its Dungeon Master and chief architect of the series' fantasy world of Reliquiae.